open-amt-cloud-toolkit/docs/docs/General/createCIRAConfig.md

-[Client Initiated Remote Access (CIRA)](../Glossary.md#c) enables a CIRA-capable edge device to initiate and establish a persistent connection to the MPS rather than the MPS initiating contact with the edge device.
-This enables access to edge devices that might be harder to reach behind a firewall or a firewall process, such as network address translation (NAT).
+Out-of-band (OOB) manageability is a separate channel of remote management that allows administrators to securely access [Intel® Active Management Technology (Intel® AMT)](../Glossary.md#i) devices at a hardware level, beneath the operating system.
+This is accomplished with [Client Initiated Remote Access (CIRA)](../Glossary.md#c), which enables a CIRA-capable edge device to initiate and establish a persistent connection to the MPS.

-A CIRA Configuration provides the Remote Provisioning Client (RPC) the required information to establish the edge device's CIRA connection to the MPS Server during the activation process.
+With this persistent connection, administrators can execute various system actions on the remotely managed device, including:

+* Reboot
+* Reset
+* Power on and power up
+* Power off and power down
+* Boot to BIOS
+* Reset to BIOS

+Intel AMT supports these actions and more.

+As long as the managed device is connected to the network and to a power source, it can maintain a persistent connection.

 **To create a CIRA Config:**